 Why the JLA method?

-The JLA is pioneering in involving both patients and clinicians equally in setting priorities for research.
-The JLA method is designed to raise awareness of research questions which are of direct relevance and potential benefit to patients and the clinicians who treat them, with the aim of leading to changes in the way research funding is granted.
-It is a tried-and-tested method which has been used in PSPs since the first one in Asthma which was completed in 2007.
+The JLA involves both patients and clinicians equally in setting priorities for research.
+The JLA method is designed to raise awareness of research questions which are of direct relevance and potential benefit to patients, their carers and the clinicians who treat them, with the aim of leading to changes in the way research funding is granted.
+The method has been developed and refined since the completion of the first PSP, in Asthma, in 2007.

-The most positive long-term outcome for any JLA PSP will be that research into one or more of the uncertainties it identifies is commissioned, and that this goes on to have a life-changing impact on the treatment available to patients and the way in which clinicians can deliver this.
+The optimum long-term outcome for any JLA PSP is that research into one or more of the uncertainties it identifies is turned into a research study, and that this goes on to have a life-changing impact on the treatment available to patients and the way in which clinicians can deliver this.

 Focusing on specific conditions, or areas of healthcare, the JLA facilitates PSPs which:

 - bring patient, carer and clinician groups together on an equal footing

 - identify treatment uncertainties which are important to both groups